sequenceiq/slider/src/site/markdown/index.md

 and later resumed, *thawed*.

-Hoya implements all its functionality through YARN APIs and the existing HBase’s shell scripts.
-The goal of the prototype was to have minimal code changes and as of this writing, it has required zero code changes in HBase.
+Hoya implements all its functionality through YARN APIs and the existing application shell scripts.
+The goal of the application was to have minimal code changes and as of this writing, it has required few changes.

-We built Hoya to demonstrate the capabilities of YARN, to broaden the use cases for HBase by allowing it to be used in mixed workload clusters and to learn how to improve and integrated all the layers of the Hadoop 2.0 stack.
-Hoya is a work in progress.
-We plan to share our early work on Github under the Apache License, so that we can get feedback and validation.
-As Hoya matures, we plan to move it into the Apache Foundation to be closer to Apache's Hadoop and HBase projects.
-If you are interested in running HBase on YARN:  Come work with us on Hoya!

 ## Using Hoya